LuizMVB/behavioralDesignPatterns/README.md

 Every job level has a specification: bronze, silver or gold

-These specifications are part os a sublevel division and can change by promotion
+These specifications are part of a sublevel division and can change by promotion

 Bronze to Silver